ansys/pyansys-library-docs/README.rst

 facilitate code-sharing across different PyAnsys packages within the PyAnsys project.

-These are expanding and developing libraries.
-Feel free to post issues on the `Issues <https://github.com/pyansys/pyansys-library-docs/issues>_` page.
-For additional support, contact `PyAnsys Support
-<mailto:pyansys.support@ansys.com>`_, asking team members to
-route your requests to the appropriate development teams.
+As shared components continue to be developed and created, feel free to post issues on the **Issues** pages for their respective GitHub repositories.
+For additional support, contact `PyAnsys Support <mailto:pyansys.support@ansys.com>`_ so that team members can route your requests to appropriate development teams.